olivierfriard/boris_docs/index.rst

 ============================================================================================================================================

 You can import a project from a **Noldus The Observer XT Coding Scheme Exchange** file (.otx or .otb extensions).
-The Observer XT program allows you to save a project as a template (see your manual).
-This template can be imported into BORIS and saved as a BORIS project.
+The Observer XT software allows you to save a project as a template (see the reference manual).
+This template can be imported into BORIS and then saved as a BORIS project (File > Import a project from ... > Noldus The Observer XT template)

-The following information will be imported:
+The following information will be imported from the template file:

 * Ethogram (coding scheme)
 * Modifiers
 * Behavioral categories
 * Subjects
 * Independent variables

 The Observer is a registered trademark of Noldus Information Technology b.v.